nmsalvatore/sage/README.md

 sage timer pomodoro
 ```

-To view a list of all of your custom timers, use `sage list timers`.
+To view a list of all of your custom timers, use `sage timers`.

 ### `sage stopwatch` - TODO